APITeamLimited/mainstage/web/src/pages/TermsOfServicePage/terms-of-service.md

 6. **FREE TRIAL**

-We offer a 28-day free trial to new users who register with the Site.
-The account will not be charged and the subscription will be suspended until upgraded to a paid version at the end of the free trial.
+We offer a 14-day free trial to new users who register with the Site.
+The account will be automatically charged at the end of the free trial period.
+You can cancel your subscription at any time by logging into your account or contacting us using the contact information provided below.
+Your cancellation will take effect at the end of the current paid term.

 7. **CANCELLATION**